rivas-lab/mrp/aux/README.md

 - Ensure the paths and filenames in the script match the structure and format of your data and directory.
 - The script might require customization for different datasets or specific analytical requirements.

-## submit_jobs3.sh Script
+## submit_jobs.sh Script

 ### Overview
-`submit_jobs3.sh` is a bash script designed to automate the submission of jobs for processing genebass data files with different types of analysis.
+`submit_jobs.sh` is a bash script designed to automate the submission of jobs for processing genebass data files with different types of analysis.
 It is particularly useful for batch processing in a high-performance computing environment.

 ### Prerequisites
 - Bash environment with access to the required directories and files.